pljones/jamulus-jamexporter/README.md

 Most distributions provide versions that will be adequate.

+### What it does
+The main point of this is to publish to publicly accessibly locations recordings that have been made by the Jamulus server.
+Given the right `RECORDING_DIR`, this iterates over all subdirectories, looking for Reaper RPP files or Audacity LOF files.

-The configuration section here is simpler:
+The logical processing is as follows.
-* `RECORDING_DIR=/opt/Jamulus/run/recording`
-* `RECORDING_HOST_DIR=drealm.info:html/jamulus/`

-The script off-sites the recordings - `RECORDING_HOST_DIR` is the target.
-It uses `scp` as the user running the script.
+For each recording directory, the WAV files are examined to determine their audio length and (EBU) volume.
+Where the file is considered "too short" or "too quiet", it is removed (deleted on disk and edited out of the RPP and LOF files).
+Retained files then have audio compression applied, updating the RPP and LOF files with the new name (i.e. WAV -> OPUS).
+Any RPP _track_ that now has no entries is also removed.
+If the RPP or LOF project has no tracks, the recording directory is deleted.

+After the above processing, any remaining recording directory gets zipped and uploaded to `RECORDING_HOST_DIR` on `RECORDING_HOST`, using `TRANSPORT`, which can be `scp` or `ftp`.

+If run from `inotify-publisher.sh` under the systemd service, the script will be run as the `User=` user.
+Ensuring the script has access to authentication details relies on either `.ssh/config` (for `ssh`) or `.netrc` (for `ftp`) for the user running the script.
-If run from `inotify-publisher.sh` under the systemd service, that will be the `User=` user.
-Make sure you have installed that user's public key in your hosting provider's `authorized_keys` (using the expected key type).
+For `ssh`, make sure you have also installed that user's public key in your hosting provider's `authorized_keys` (using the expected key type).

 ## recover-recording.sh